-Toe spacers, stretchers or spreaders can be very helpful in winning the war against your compromised foot.
+Update April 2021 — Toe separators, spacers, stretchers or spreaders can be very helpful in winning the war against your compromised foot.
 When you experience pain from bunions, hammer toes or plantar fasciitis, toe spacers are a way to relief.
 They come in various shapes, sizes and prices.
-Over the past few years we’ve tried and tested three different types.
+Over the past few years we’ve tried and tested four different types.
 Neither one of them can be called ‘best’, as it really depends on use and budget.
 If we have to point out certain characteristics we found YogaToes to give the best stretch.
 But the ‘unbranded silicone’ ones may be the best bang for your buck in terms of flexibility and use.
+We’ll discuss a newcomer at the very end.

 When it’s time for toe spacers